-So take a minute to say thanks to a veteran today, and teach your kids why it's important too.
+So take a minute to say thanks to a veteran today, and teach your kids why it's important, too.
 Not sure how?
 Here are seven ways to do it:

 1. Say the words: If you know a veteran, whether it's your neighbor or someone you pass on your morning commute, take a minute to say thank you.
 Just two simple words, but they sure do mean a lot.

 2. Send a message: What's the one thing that most soldiers request when overseas?
 A letter.
-Words of encouragement or appreciation to let them know that they are not alone and they are not forgotten.
+Words of encouragement or appreciation to let them know they are not alone and they are not forgotten.
 Even if it's from a total stranger, a letter can mean so much.
 Check out Anysoldier for information on sending a message to a soldier.

 3. Send care packages: There are a number of agencies that send care packages to soldiers deployed in the field.
 Be sure to follow the directions on items that can and can't be sent.
 Check out the American Red Cross or Military Missions for more info.

 6. Support a military family: When a soldier reports for duty, he or she is not the only one making a sacrifice.
-Chances are, there is a family back home missing them and pulling together to make it through while they are gone.
+Chances are, there is a family back home missing that person and pulling together to make it through his or her absence.
 Support a soldier's family and you are supporting the military in an often overlooked, yet greatly appreciated way.
 Bring a meal or send a thank-you card to a military family in your area.
 Or check out Fischer House, an organization dedicated to helping the families of soldiers in the field.